jafar-sweity/CommuniCraft_Project/README.md

 ## API Documentation

 The API is fully documented using Postman.
-Access the documentation [here](https://documenter.getpostman.com/view/29528140/2s9YkuZyR9).
+Access the documentation <!-- [here](link).-->

 ## Getting Started

 To get started with EcoTrack API, follow these steps:

-1. Clone the repository: `git clone https://github.com/AdvancedSoftwareTeam/EcoTrack.git`
+1. Clone the repository: `git clonehttps://github.com/jafar-sweity/CommuniCraft_Project`
 2. Install dependencies: `npm install`
 3. Configure environment variables.
 4. Setup the database using mysql ( sql code is inside database folder ).